Investigamer/Proxyshop/README.md

 <details>
 <summary>How do I change the set symbol to something else?</summary>

-Head over to https://keyrune.andrewgioia.com/cheatsheet.html - you can use any of these symbols for the set symbol for your cards.
+For default and classic symbol modes, Head over to https://keyrune.andrewgioia.com/cheatsheet.html, you can use any of these symbols for the set symbol for your cards.
-Copy the text of the symbol you want on the cheatsheet, then replace the expansion symbol character in the `config.ini` under Expansion.Symbol.
+Copy the SET CODE of the symbol you want, for example SOI (Shadows Over Innistrad), it'll be the code after "ss-".
+Then enter this code on the "Default Symbol" setting.
+Then enable "Force Default Symbol" to always use this symbol.
+If you'd like to customize the look of this symbol, you need to add it to `src/data/custom_symbols.json`.
+Look at how symbols are defined in `src/data/symbols.json` for guidance.

+For SVG symbol mode, change Default Symbol to a 2-4 letter code of your choice, and enable "Force Default Symbol".
+Head over to `src/img/symbols` and create a folder named according to that code, or if you just want to use an existing symbol you can keep it the way it is.
+If making a custom symbol, add the SVG files to the folder you created, named according to the first letter of rarity (in caps).
+That symbol will now be used for future renders.

 </details>
 <details>
 <summary>How do I completely hide the set symbol?</summary>

-In Proxyshop click Global Setting, turn off Auto Set Symbol, then for any template you want to disable expansion symbol for open it in Photoshop, change the opacity of the Expansion Symbol layer (in the Text and Icons group) to 0.
+In Proxyshop global settings (or settings for a given template) change Symbol Rendering to None.
+This disables the expansion symbol.

 </details>
 <details>
 <summary>How do I hide any photoshop layer?</summary>

 In the Photoshop template of your choice, change the opacity to 0 on the layer you wish to hide.
-You can use this method to hide anything, including set symbol and collector's info layers.
+You can use this method to hide anything.
+This is safer than just disabling the layer because layers may be forcibly enabled and disabled by the app, its also safer than deleting the layer because this may cause errors on some templates.

 </details>
 <details>